Juan Gualberto González: Presidency

 He was President of the republic between November 25, 1890 and June 9, 1894.
 The Vice-President was Marcos Morínigo and his cabinet had: José Tomás Sosa, as Minister of the Department of Interior, Venancio V. López (grandson of Carlos Antonio López and nephew of Marshal López) in the Foreign Office, José Segundo Decoud in Treasury; Benjamín Aceval in the Justice Department and General Juan B. Egusquiza in War and Navy.

 During his government the banking crisis that the previous administration declared became bigger.
 The Office of Direct Contribution (Real Estate Taxes) was created and also the Municipality of Asunción.
 The Bishop Pedro Juan Aponte died.
 The Practical School of Agriculture, the Palace of Government was inaugurated with a great exposition in commemoration of the Fourth Centenary of the America's Discovery; the building of the Public Jail was finished, also the building of the Caridad Hospital and the Mercantile Bank was created.
 On October 18, 1891 a coup against his government failed but left a precedent in Paraguayan history.
-In 1891 he left Ex-Chancellor Colonel Juan Crisóstomo Centurión without plenipotentiary power in front of the governments of England, France and Spain; that year the diplomatic mission of the Bolivian representative Mariano Baptista failed.
+In 1891 he left Ex-Chancellor Colonel Juan Crisóstomo Centurión with plenipotentiary power in front of the governments of the United Kingdom, France and Spain; that year the diplomatic mission of the Bolivian representative Mariano Baptista failed.

 In 1892 the first military scholarships were granted and a Practical School of Agriculture was created.
 In October of the same year started to operate the Law of Secondary and Superior Education, which was very important at the time.
 In May 1893 the Faculty of Notaries and Public Court Clerks.
 On July 16 the first Doctors in Law and Social Sciences graduated in a solemn ceremony, they were: Emeterio González, Cecilio Báez and Gaspar J. Villamayor, the sponsor was Ramón Zubizarreta.

-The city Hiparía was founded officially; on April 2, 1861 Facundo Insfrán was appointed Minister of the Justice Department in replacement of Benjamín Aceval.
-The Argentine Code of Commerce was adopted in Paraguay, the Palace of López was repaired, many new colonies were founded and it was possible the arriving of 1723 immigrants.
-The train reaches in its tour to Pirapó in August 1891, close to Yuty and the public spending was about 314,615.23 pesos.
+On April 2, 1891 Facundo Insfrán was appointed Minister of the Justice Department in place of Benjamín Aceval.
+The Argentine Code of Commerce was adopted in Paraguay, the Palace of López was repaired, many new colonies were founded and 1723 immigrants arrived.
+The train tracks reached Pirapó in August 1891, close to Yuty and the public spending was about 314,615.23 pesos.
 There were 292 schools with 18,944 students.
 The national budget was settled in 1,226,000.00 pesos for 1893.

 José Segundo Decoud was appointed as Paraguayan representative in Uruguay and Brazil, César Gondra in the Vatican and Juan Durán y Cuervo in Spain.

 The newspapers: "La Democracia" (The Democracy) and "El Independiente" (The Independent) were created in 1891, "La República" (The Republic), "La Libertad" (The Liberty), "El Pueblo" (The People), "El Centinela" (The Guard) and "La Patria" (The Fatherland).